 The stylized heart shape, ♥

-(or <3 as a smiley), is a classic visual metaphor.
+(or <3 as an emoticon), is a classic visual metaphor.
 It has long been used in Western animation and comics to symbolize a romantic crush.
 Or anything health-related

 in Video Games

 A Heart Symbol